chuasweechin/durian-ecommerce/README.md

 * ...

 # Issue encountered for Heroku deployment
-- Do not use cross-env in package.json for production build
-- Ensure file pathing works across different machines
-- Convert secret key json into ENV
+- Convert secret key into ENV